leonardtng/cryptoscapes/.github/ISSUE_TEMPLATE/epic.md

 ---
 name: Epic
 about: A task large enough that it needs to be divided into smaller tasks.
-It will usually be labeled as `enhancement`
+It will usually be labeled as `epic`
 title: "[EPIC]"
-labels: enhancement
+labels: epic
 assignees: leonardtng

 ---